 As a member of QuitGamble.com, you get access to the entire course with videos, exercises, and challenges.
 The membership is free, and you can request access below.
 Members can also benefit from our community, social network, chat, and 100+ animated videos.

 On QuitGamble.com, we believe pain is the cause of addiction.
-We experience pain when we’re bored, stress, anxious, angry, lonely in many other situations.
+We experience pain when we’re bored, stressed, anxious, angry, lonely in many other situations.
 For many, gambling has become a way to deal with pain.
-The definition of gambling addiction is simple: “If a person gets an urge to gamble, when he/she experiences some kind of pain, he/she is a gambling addict”.
+The definition of gambling addiction is simple:

-When a person gambles as a response to being bored, there is a risk the brain will develop a habit of gambling according to the cue, action, reward model.
+When a person gambles as a response to being bored or lonely, there is a risk the brain will develop a habit of gambling according to the cue, action, reward model.

 - Cue = feeling bored